Head Coach Aaron Johnston

 SDSU repeated as Summit League regular-season champions during the 2008-09 season, improving to a 17-1 record in league play.
 The Jackrabbits went into the Summit League Championships as the No. 1 seed and lived up to their billing, winning the conference tournament in Sioux Falls, S.D., with three double-digit victories.
 SDSU overcame a 14-point halftime deficit in the championship game, rallying for a 79-69 victory over Oakland.

 With their conference tournament victory, the Jackrabbits became only the second team to earn a berth in the NCAA Women’s Basketball Tournament in its first year of eligibility.
-Seventh-seeded SDSU opened NCAA Tournament play in Lubbock, Texas, with a 90-55 victory over Texas Christian, tying a school and tournament record with 16 three-pointers.
-The Jackrabbits were on the verge on reaching the Sweet 16 before falling in the final seconds to second-seeded Baylor, 60-58.
+Seventh-seeded SDSU opened NCAA Tournament play in Lubbock, Texas, with a 90-55 victory over Texas Christian, tying a then-school and tournament record with 16 three-pointers.
+The Jackrabbits were on the verge of reaching the Sweet 16 before falling in the final seconds to second-seeded Baylor, 60-58.

 SDSU tied a school record for victories in a season with 32 during the 2008-09 campaign and gained national attention by vaulting into the top 25 in December after nonconference victories over Wisconsin, Utah, Minnesota and Gonzaga.
-The Jackrabbits were ranked in the final 13 USA Today/ESPN regular season coaches’ poll, climbing as high as 14th.
-In the Associated Press poll, the Jacks ranked as high as 16th.
+The Jackrabbits were ranked in the final USA Today/ESPN regular season coaches’ poll, climbing as high as 14th.
+In the Associated Press poll, the Jacks were ranked as high as 16th.
 SDSU finished the 2008-09 season ranked 19th in the coaches’ poll.

 On the way to a 32-3 overall record, the Jackrabbits received national media coverage from CBS Sports, USA Today, ESPN.com and The New York Times.

-Although the Jackrabbits came up short in their bid to win a third consecutive Summit League regular-season title during the 2009-10 season, third-seeded SDSU repeated as league tournament champions by defeating top-seeded Oral Roberts, 79-75, in overtime.
+Although the Jackrabbits came up short in their bid to win a third consecutive Summit League regular-season title during the 2009-10 season, third-seeded SDSU repeated as league tournament champion by defeating top-seeded Oral Roberts, 79-75, in overtime.
 SDSU’s second consecutive NCAA Tournament bid marked its fourth consecutive postseason appearance at the Division I level.

 Despite an up-and-down regular season during the 2010-11 campaign, SDSU became the first Summit League team to win three consecutive postseason tournament titles, claiming the 2011 championship with a 61-54 victory over Oakland.
 The Jackrabbits rebounded from a 4-9 start to win eight in a row and 11 of 12 games, entering an NCAA Tournament matchup at Xavier with a 19-13 overall record.

 The Jackrabbits returned to the top of the Summit League during the 2011-12 campaign, winning the regular-season title with a 16-2 mark in league play.
-SDSU continued its mastery in the Summit League postseason tournament, recording a 78-77 overtime victory over UMKC for its fourth consecutive tourney title.
+SDSU continued its mastery in The Summit League postseason tournament, recording a 78-77 overtime victory over UMKC for its fourth consecutive tourney title.
 The Jackrabbits trailed by as many as 17 points before rallying.

 SDSU continued its Summit League dominance during the 2012-13 season, repeating as both Summit League regular-season and tournament champions.
 The Jackrabbits posted a 14-2 mark in league play and rallied for a 56-53 victory over in-state rival South Dakota in the championship game.

 In 2013-14, Johnston led the Jackrabbits to a 26-10 overall record, including a 13-1 mark in The Summit League.
 SDSU won its fifth Summit League regular-season crown but lost in the league tournament.
 The Jacks accepted the program’s third Women’s NIT bid and made history by winning a school-record four postseason games while beating a pair of Big Ten and Big East foes en route to the Women’s NIT semifinals in El Paso, Texas.
-South Dakota State ended its season with a 66-63 loss to UTEP April 2, the latest date a Jackrabbit women’s basketball team has played.
+South Dakota State ended its season with a 66-63 loss to UTEP April 2, the latest date a Jackrabbits women’s basketball team has played.

 SDSU also became just the fourth team in school history to go undefeated in Frost Arena during the 2013-14 regular season, posting a 14-0 record and an 18-0 record after the WNIT.
 The Jacks entered the 2014-15 season on a 21-game home win streak.

 The Jackrabbits returned to the NCAA Tournament in 2014-15, winning The Summit League tournament title with a commanding 72-57 win over South Dakota.
-The program’s sixth Division-I NCAA Tournament appearance pitted SDSU vs. No. 3 seed and 10th-ranked Oregon State.
+The program’s sixth Division I NCAA Tournament appearance pitted SDSU vs. No. 3 seed and 10th-ranked Oregon State.
 The Jacks finished the season 24-9 and with a 10-game home-winning streak.

-During their championship run, which culminated with a 65-50 victory over Northern Kentucky in the NCAA Division II championship game in St. Joseph, Mo., the Jackrabbits compiled a school-record 32 wins with just three losses.
+During their championship run, which culminated with a 65-50 victory over Northern Kentucky in the NCAA Division II championship game in St. Joseph, Mo., the Jackrabbits compiled a school-record 32 wins with just 3 losses.
 SDSU also earned a share of its first-ever North Central Conference title with a 14-2 record in league play.
 After leading SDSU to unprecedented success, Johnston was named the 2003 Molten/Women’s Division II Bulletin Coach of the Year.

 The Jackrabbits attained much of the same success in the 2003-04 season, earning a share of their second consecutive NCC title and winning the North Central Regional for the third consecutive year.
 SDSU finished the 2003-04 season with a 26-7 mark, falling to eventual national champion California (Pa.) in the first round of the NCAA Division II Elite Eight.